Progressive Added a Driver Without Approval? | Dapeer Law

 02

-Your premium went up around the time the extra name appeared, with no explanation you were given.
+Your Progressive bill went up around the same time the extra driver appeared, with no clear explanation.

 03